 Prior to his election as governor, he served in the Missouri House of Representatives and as Missouri’s Secretary of State.
 As Secretary of State, he reformed state election laws and used technology to increase customer convenience while also reducing costs.

 Governor Blunt served 14 years in the Navy and Naval Reserve, which included assignments on the USS JACK WILLIAMS (FFG-24), and the USS PETERSON (DD-969).
 As a Reservist, he was mobilized after the September 11, 2001 attacks.

 Governor Blunt is a Director for Copart (NASDAQ: CPRT), the USAA Life Insurance Company of New York and Dent Wizard International.
 He is a member of the board of business advisors for Gridiron Capital.
-Governor Blunt was also appointed by the President of the College of William and Mary to the James Monroe Commission which is assisting with the management of Highland, the home of James Monroe.
+Governor Blunt was also appointed by the President of William & Mary to the Monroe-Highland Commission which is assisting with the management of Highland, the home of James Monroe.